 Both procedures above will load the form with a magenta background as shown in Figure 3.2

-Here are some of the common colors and the corresponding RGB codes.
+Here are some of the common colors and the corresponding RGB codes, as shown in Table 3.1.
 You can always experiment with other combinations, but remember the maximum number for each color is 255 and the minimum number is 0.

 |Color||RGB code||Color||RGB code||Color||RGB Code|

 |255,0,0||255, 255, 0||255, 165, 0|